krishnamurthy98/Multilingual-Opinion-Miner/README.md

 ```sh
 pip install -r requirements.txt
 ```
+3. Get the twitter credentials from twitter developer's account and place the appropriate secret keys in `sa_twitter.py` (from line 20 to 23).

+4. Follow the steps mentioned in this [google cloud documentation](https://cloud.google.com/translate/docs/setup#python) making sure that `GOOGLE_APPLICATION_CREDENTIALS` variable is set in your terminal environment.

+5. Start the application.
 #### Run the app

 - In the project root folder, run the following command -